luke071/rocky-linux-basics/README.md

 Test:
 ![alt text](./assets/disc-2.png)

+1.12 Check the technical condition of this disk with smartctl.
-12. Installing the smartmontools hard drive monitoring and diagnostics toolkit.
+Installing the smartmontools hard drive monitoring and diagnostics toolkit.
 ```bash
 dnf install smartmontools
 ```